CodeGabe23/custom-shell/README.md

-# custom-shell
-A shell made for Linux environments
+#A custom shell made for Linux environments

-This is a minimal shell:
+Work In Progress.

+Made by Code Gabe and Huz4y1.

+Features of the Shell to be implemented so far:

     List all the files in the current folder